-Day 1: Puerto Madryn In the afternoon, we embark in Ushuaia, Tierra del Fuego, Argentina, the southernmost city in the world located at the Beagle Channel and sail through this scenic waterway for the rest of the evening.
+Day 1: Ushuaia In the afternoon, we embark in Ushuaia, Tierra del Fuego, Argentina, the southernmost city in the world located at the Beagle Channel and sail through this scenic waterway for the rest of the evening.
 Day 2: At Sea At sea, in the Westerlies the ship is followed by several species of albatrosses, storm petrels, shearwaters and diving petrels.
-Day 4: Falkland Islands In the Falkland Islands we plan to spend the whole day on the fascinating western side of the archipelago.
+Day 3: Falkland Islands In the Falkland Islands (Malvinas) we plan to spend the whole day on the fascinating western side of the archipelago.
 A hike along the Shore of Carcass Island will give us views of Magellanic and Gentoo-Penguins, as well as close encounters with water fowl and Night herons and passerines.
 In addition, on Saunders we will be able to observe four species of breeding penguins (Gentoo, King, Magellanic and Rockhopper), Black-browed Albatrosses and King Cormorants.
-Day 5: Stanley, Falkland Islands In Stanley, the capital of the Falklands, we can experience Falkland culture, which has some South American characteristics as well as Victorian charm.
+Day 4: Stanley, Falkland Islands In Stanley, the capital of the Falklands, we can experience Falkland culture, which has some South American characteristics as well as Victorian charm.
 In Stanley and the surrounding area we can see quite an important number of stranded clippers from a century ago.
 All passengers are free to wander around on their own.
 We recommend a visit to the local church and museum (admission fees not included).
-Days 6 & 7: At sea On our way to South Georgia we will cross the Antarctic Convergence.
+Days 5 & 6: At sea On our way to South Georgia we will cross the Antarctic Convergence.
 Entering Antarctic waters, the temperature will drop by as much as 10 degrees C in the time span of only a few hours.
 Near the Convergence we will see a multitude of southern seabirds near the ship; several species of Albatrosses, Shearwaters, Petrels, Prions and Skuas.
-Days 8 – 11: South Georgia In the afternoon of day 8 we arrive at our first landing site in South Georgia.
+Days 7 – 10: South Georgia In the afternoon of day 7 we arrive at our first landing site in South Georgia.
 We might visit the bay of Elsehul, with its very active fur seal breeding beach, and then set course to Right Whale Bay, Salisbury Plain, Godthul, St. Andrews Bay, Gold Harbour, Cooper Bay and Drygalski Fjord to give you a good opportunity to see a wide spectrum of landscapes and wildlife, like the introduced Reindeer, Elephant seals, Fur seals, King and Macaroni Penguins.
 One of the highlights might be our visit to Prion Island, where we will witness the breeding efforts of the huge Wandering Albatross and enjoy watching their displays (the island is closed for visitors during breeding season from 20 Nov – 07 January).
-At Fortuna Bay, we might try to follow in the footsteps of the great British Explorer Ernest Shackleton and hike over to Stømness Bay.
+At Fortuna Bay we might try to follow in the footsteps of the great British Explorer Ernest Shackleton and hike over to Stømness Bay.
 There and at Grytviken we’ll see an abandoned whaling village, where King Penguins now walk in the streets and seals have taken over the buildings.
-At Grytviken we’ll also offer a visit to the Whaling History Museum as well as to Shackleton´s grave near by.
-We will depart from South Georgia in the afternoon of day 11.
-Day 12: At sea Where the ship is again followed by a multitude of seabirds.
+At Grytviken we’ll also offer a visit to the Whaling History Museum as well as to Shackleton´s grave nearby.
+We will depart from South Georgia in the afternoon of day 10.
+Day 11: At sea The ship is again followed by a multitude of seabirds.
 At some point we might encounter sea-ice, and it is at the ice-edge where we might have a chance to see some high-Antarctic species like the McCormick Skua and Snow Petrel.
-Day 13: South Orkney Islands We are planning on a visit to Orcadas station, an Argentinean base located in the South Orkney Islands.
+Day 12: South Orkney Islands We are planning on a visit to Orcadas station, an Argentinean base located in the South Orkney Islands.
 The friendly base personnel will show us their facilities and we can enjoy the wonderful views of the surrounding glaciers.
-Day 14: At sea Days 15 – 17: Antarctic Peninsula We will sail into the Weddell Sea through the ice-clogged Antarctic Sound.
+Day 13: At sea Days 14 – 16: Antarctic Peninsula We will sail into the Weddell Sea through the ice-clogged Antarctic Sound.
 Huge tabular icebergs will announce our arrival to the eastern side of the Antarctic Peninsula.
 We plan to visit Brown Bluff where we may set foot on the Continent.
 In good sailing conditions we may decide to extend our time in the Weddell Sea.
 Charlotte Bay on the west coast of Graham Land was discovered by Adrien de Gerlache during the 1897–99 Belgica expedition and named after the fiancée of Georges Lecointe, Gerlache's executive officer, hydrographer and second-in-command of the expedition.
 The topography of the surrounding area is mountainous, with nunataks rising through the ice.
-Charlotte Bay is often filled with icebergs, and in November mostly ice clogged.
-If we manage to sail here we see seals on floes in Charlotte Bay, and occasional, kelp gulls, skuas, shags, or penguins.
-In Wilhelmina Bay ( which could also be ice clogged in November) we will admire the rugged ice coated mountains of the Arctowski Pensinsula.
+Charlotte Bay is often filled with icebergs.
+Mostly we see seals on floes in Charlotte Bay, and occasional, kelp gulls, skuas, shags, or penguins.
+In Wilhelmina Bay we will admire the rugged ice coated mountains of the Arctowski Pensinsula.
 At Deception Island our ship braves into the entrance of the crater through the spectacular Neptune’s Bellow into the ring of Deception Island.
 Deception itself is a sub-ducted crater, which opens into the sea, creating a natural harbour for the ship.
 Here we find hot springs, an abandoned whaling station, thousands of Cape Pigeons and many Dominican Gulls, Brown and South Polar Skuas and Antarctic Terns.
 Wilson’s Storm Petrels and Black-bellied Storm Petrels nest in the ruins of the whaling station in Whalers Bay.
 We leave from here and sail through the Shetland Islands (Half Moon) to the open sea with direction Ushuaia.
-Days 18 – 19: At sea On our way north we are again followed by a great selection of seabirds while crossing the Drake Passage.
-Day 20: Ushuaia We arrive in the morning in Ushuaia and disembark.
+Days 17 – 18: At sea On our way north we are again followed by a great selection of seabirds while crossing the Drake Passage.
+Day 19: Ushuaia We arrive in the morning in Ushuaia and disembark.
 A typical itinerary to the Falklands, South Georgia and the Antarctic Peninsula is illustrated above.
 All itineraries are for guidance only.
 Programs may vary depending on local ice and weather conditions, the availability of landing sites and opportunities to see wildlife.
 The final itinerary will be determined by the Expedition Leader on board.
 Flexibility is paramount for expedition cruises.

 M/V "Plancius" was built in 1976 as an oceanographic research vessel for the Royal Dutch Navy and was named "Hr.
 Ms. Tydeman".
 The ship sailed for the Dutch Navy until June 2004 and was completely rebuilt as a 114-passenger vessel in 2009.
 M/V "Plancius" complies with the latest SOLAS-regulations (Safety Of Life At Sea), is classed by Lloyd's Register in London and flies the Dutch flag.
 M/V "Plancius" accommodates 114 passengers in 53 passenger cabins with private toilet and shower in 4 quadruple porthole cabins, 2 triple porthole cabins, 9 twin porthole cabins, 26 twin cabins with window and 2 twin deluxe cabins, all (ca. 15 square metres) and 10 twin superior cabins (ca. 21 square metres).